What is Surge in Liquid HC P/L?

 - Line design pressure/rating.

-- Supports are well designed to withstand the shaking/vibration resulted from Surge.
+- Piping Supports are well designed to withstand the shaking/vibration resulting from Surges.

 - Surge relief valve and associated relief Drum.